 Children learn to be strong and independent through positive relationships.

 Children learn and develop well in enabling environments in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents and/or carers.

 Children develop and learn in different ways and at different rates.
 The framework covers all children in early years provision, including children with special educational needs and disabilities.

 Click here for more information.

 How do young children learn?

-At Portman we know that young children learn best from being given opportunities to explore and investigate at their own pace, to control their learning through choice of activity.
+At Portman we know that young children learn best from being given opportunities to explore and investigate at their own pace, to control their learning through their choice of activity.

 At Portman we know that children are natural learners from birth needing to: